 - HK is ranked as the 14th least corrupt place in the world; this makes it easier for foreign investors to depend on the local laws to protect their assets;

-- Hong Kong company registration portrays a positive image and is, hence, an excellent corporate vehicle to promote the company to global customers, suppliers, investors, venture capitalists, governments, and banks.
+- Hong Kong business portrays a positive image and is, hence, an excellent corporate vehicle to promote the company to global customers, suppliers, investors, venture capitalists, governments, and banks.

 Gateway to Asia